AuthEceSoftEng/thesis-big-softeng-data/README.md

 # Compose the actual services
 docker compose up -d kafka kafka-ui jobmanager taskmanager-real-time cassandra_host cassandra-ui
 ```
+Now you should be able to see
+- The kafka-ui at localhost:8080
+- The flink web ui at localhost:8081
+- The cassandra-ui at localhost:8083

 ### Step 3: Compose the real time GitHub events Kafka Producer
 ```sh